tkreyche/I75W-Raymarine-Autopilot/README.md

 * steering.autopilot.state (from ST1000+)
 * steering.autopilot.target.headingMagnetic (from ST1000+)

+### Troubleshooting Signal K Connections
+If you having seeing any unexpected results, you can run the debug python script "debug_signalk.py" and it will report on the Signalk K responses.
+This script outputs to the console of a Python IDE such as Thonny.
+There is no output to the LED matrix.
+Sample results are included in the program comments.

 ### Software Installation on the I75W Board
 1) Follow the Pimoroni instructions on how to install the latest version of their custom Micropython distribution onto the I75W board.
 2) There are a few options for loading Micropython code files onto the board, the simplest to use the Thonny programming tool - it's a free download.
 VS Code can be used but it's more complicated to set up.
 It's not possible to just drop the files onto the device mounted as a USB drive.